andylin2004/andylin2004.github.io/_education/01-nyu.md

 logo: nyu.png
 ---

-Bachelors of Science in Computer Science and Integrated Design and Media
+Bachelors of Science in Computer Science